 Current Market Conditions (Seattle/Puget Sound)

-Current market conditions are hinging on low housing inventory, steady buyer demand and no meaningful movement to increased density in the foreseeable future.
-Consequently, overall market factors still favor sellers.
+Current market conditions are hinging on low housing inventory, steady buyer demand and no meaningful movement to increased housing density in the foreseeable future.
+Consequently, the balance of market factors still tips in favor of sellers.

-Multiple offers, pre-offer buyer inspections and creative offers are still common (especially in-city).
-However, for optimal outcomes, sellers are advised to pay very careful attention to details.
+Multiple offers, pre-offer inspections and creative offers are still common (especially in-city).
+However, for optimal outcomes, sellers are advised to pay careful attention to details.
 Buyers in this market are discerning and they will pass on poorly prepared or over-priced property.
-To reach their goals, successful buyers must demonstrate patience and persistence and should be open to additional risk.
+To reach their goals, successful buyers must demonstrate patience and persistence.
+An openness to additional risk also comes in handy 🙂

 SEATTLE: Recent Median Sale Price (Residential and Condo)